-Gallstones are crystalline deposits that develop in the gallbladder (a small pear-shaped organ that stores bile).
+Gallstones are crystalline deposits that develop in the gallbladder (a small pear-shaped organ stores bile).

 Some 30 million adults suffer from gallstones.
 However, most of those with the condition do not realize it.
 In this case, what you do not know will probably not hurt you.

-Gallstones that are simply floating inside the gallbladder usually do not cause symptoms or damage.
+Gallstones simply floating inside the gallbladder usually do not cause symptoms or damage.

 These “silent” stones generally go unnoticed unless they appear on an ultrasound examination performed for some other reason.
 However, the longer a stone is in the gallbladder, the more likely it becomes problematic.